shikha1108/notes/technicalTerms.md

 ### Null pointer Exception

 Null pointer exception is a runtime exception.
 Null is a special kind of value that can be assigned to the reference of an object.
-Whenever one tries to use a reference that has the Null value, the NullPointerException is raised.
+Whenever one tries to use a reference that has the Null value, the NullPointerException will raise.

  ```java
 public static void main(String[] args) {